-Some treatments, such as immunotherapy, are not advised, unless as part of a clinical trial.
+Some treatments, such as immunotherapy are advised against except as part of clinical research.

 And some possible causes of miscarriage simply can't be changed, for example age, previous miscarriage or ethnicity.
 Some people might consider using donor eggs or sperm or surrogacy as a way forward.